-As Gavin so astutely observed in RT Podcast #184, people like grapes.
-If you’re a people, show your love for fine fruit with the People Like Grapes T-Shirt, now available in women’s sizes!
-You can also ponder “Does rocks float in lava?” and other Gavin questions while you’re at it.
+As Gavin so astutely observed in Rooster Teeth Podcast #184, people like grapes.
+If you’re a people, show your love for fine fruit with the People Like Grapes T-Shirt, now available in women's sizes!
+You can also ponder "Do rocks float in lava?" and other Gavin questions while you're at it.

-Geoff Ramsey only wears weird geometric designs printed on American Apparel Tri-Blend track shirts, and now you can too.
-Choose from “The Finger”, “The Lion”, “The Star”, “The Circle”, “The Archway”, and most recently “Alcohol In This Town” from the Hobo line.
+Geoff Ramsey only wears weird geometric designs printed on American Apparel Tri-Blend track shirts, and now you can too with The Geoff Collection.
+Choose from "The Finger", "The Lion", "The Star", "The Circle", "The Archway", and most recently “Alcohol In This Town” from the Hobo line.

 Show your allegiance this election with a Burnie bumper sticker and t-shirt.
 Mr. Burns would certainly have my vote!

 McFarlane Toys created outstanding 1:12 replica Lazer Team action figures.
 Complete the team with Herman (Colton Dunn), Woody (Gavin Free), Zach (Michael Jones), and Hagan (Burnie Burns)!

 Red vs. Blue Characterisms Posters